On this page

 Save and exit

 When you’re happy with the result, click Publish to save your progress and close the editor.
-Your model is now georeferenced (contains location data) and can be already used on a map, but you can always come back to modify it.
+Your model is now georeferenced (contains location data) and can be used on a map.

 A newly published model is available for map integration via our API, but it’s not actually visible to anyone yet.
 Once you add it to a map application, then it will be truly public – and any edits you make will be shortly propagated to all users of the app.